hkfuertes/rockbox/README.md

 I mostly added quick hacks to make this usable on a device without any touch inputs.

 Do NOT run this if you don't know what you are doing.
 You might brick your device in the process of installing this app.
 You have been warned.

-## 240p vs 360p Releases

-The Innioasis Y1 has a 480x360px screen.
-Most Rockbox themes were developed for devices with a resolution of 320x240px screens.
-Those themes usually do not work on a 360p Rockbox Android build.

-Therefore there are 2 versions of this Rockbox port:

-### 360p Rockbox
-**Pros**:

-- crisp high-resolution and minimalist Rockbox experience
-- included, ready to go, Light and Dark Theme (modified versions of MacClassic https://themes.rockbox.org/index.php?themeid=3104)

-**Cons**:

-- Themes built for other devices usually don't work

-### 240p Rockbox
-**Pros**:

-- huge themes backlog (roughly 2/3 of themes here seem to work: https://themes.rockbox.org/index.php?target=ipod6g)

-**Cons**:

-- lower resolution (1/3 smaller than 360p - images might be blurry, fonts can look a bit off)

 ## Installation
 ### Y1 Helper (recommended for Windows)